Street Address: 8788 Metcalf Ave. (Google Map)

-The museum offers long-term and changing exhibits, a speakers bureau, online resources for research, teacher training, school and public programming, summer camps and special events.
-Each year, the museum serves 35,000 visitors on site and nearly 100,000 people via its online resource materials available at www.JoCoHistory.org.
+The museum features long-term and changing exhibits, online resources for research, school and public programming, kids day out and summer camps, as well as many special events.
+Each year, the museum serves over 50,000 visitors onsite and nearly 100,000 people via its online resource materials available at www.JoCoHistory.org.

 Temporary exhibits also rotate throughout the year.
 Visit the museum webpage for more information on current exhibits.

 1950s All-Electric House